kostja/doc/doc/1.9/book/enterprise/index.rst

 The most convenient way to add both new ``router`` nodes and replica sets is to use the ``auto installer``.

+.. _auto-install-new-nodes:

 -------------------------------------------------------------------------------
 Using the auto installer to install new nodes
 -------------------------------------------------------------------------------

-Installing a new node is similar to the :ref:`general cluster installation <auto_installer>` procedure executed by the ``auto installer``.
+Installing a new node is similar to the :ref:`general cluster installation <auto-install>` procedure executed by the ``auto installer``.

 To add a new node to the ``auto installer``'s ``inventory``, copy the node configuration